pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/messaging/rabbitmq/_index.md

 #### Creating and sending a message

 Once connected, we can send a message to RabbitMQ.
-For this, we use the SendAsync() method, which accepts the correlation_id and a MessageEnvelope object as inputs.
-This last object contains the correlation_id, message type, and message content as inputs.
+For this, we use the SendAsync() method, which accepts the corntext and a MessageEnvelope object as inputs.
+This last object contains the context, message type, and message content as inputs.
 The following code shows how to do this:
 {{< tabsection >}}
   {{< include "./__code5_node.md" >}}
 {{< /tabsection >}}